I’m not happy with this article, and I haven’t even written it yet.

 Think of it like the pain after a good workout.
 Sure, it hurts, but it’s proof that we’re making progress.
 You won’t get any stronger by lifting the same weight every day.
 You need to be persistent, adding a little bit more each time - and eventually those incremental changes will add up to big progress.

 If you’re lucky enough to have found the work that you love doing, you’ll stay in that state forever.
 Your vision and desire to create amazing work will expand alongside your ability to produce it.
 Both of these can, and will, grow indefinitely, as long as you give them the time.
-But if one day you happen to wake up and find yourself with more skill than passion, you’re likely burnt out.
+But if one day you happen to wake up and find yourself with more skill than passion, you’re likely burned out.

 The key is to keep putting yourself out there, and keep shipping your work - even if it doesn’t meet your own high expectations.
 If you don’t show your work, you can’t learn what works and what doesn’t - and you won’t break through your talent ceiling unless you’re learning.
 Working in silence toward an ideal vision will, counterintuitively, take far longer to actually reach it.